lmri-met/uspekpy/README.md

 **USpekPy** is a Python package that allows to compute mean radiation protection quantities for a simulated x-ray spectrum with uncertainties using Monte Carlo techniques.
 It is an open source, GPLv3-licensed library for the Python programming language.
-It is compatible with Python 3, and it has been tested in Ubuntu 24.04 and Widows 10 OS.
+It is compatible with Python 3.
 **USpekPy** is based on the [SpekPy](https://bitbucket.org/spekpy/spekpy_release/src/master/) package, which is a Python software toolkit for modelling the x-ray spectra from x-ray tubes.